 The first Molecular Analysis for Personalised therapy (MAP) meeting will be held in Paris, Oct 23/24 2015 and is organised by UNICANCER, ESMO and Cancer Research UK.

-I’m looking forward to hearing expert opinions on the clinical interpretation of molecular tests for metastatic cancers and specifically the following talks:
+This conference will hear expert opinions on the clinical interpretation of molecular tests for metastatic cancers and specifically the following talks:

 Beyond driver identification: what can we expect from molecular analyses?

 • Clinical implications of intratumour heterogeneity Charles Swanton (London, UK)

 • Clonal evolution and resistance to targeted therapy: illustration with ESR1 mutations Sarat Chandarlapaty (New York, US)

 • Can DNA repair dysfunctionalities lead to genomic scars and how to identify them?
 Andrew Biankin (Glasgow, UK)

 • How can sequencing predict efficacy of immune checkpoint inhibitors?
 Sergio Quezada(London, UK)

 • Protein-based assay: how to position them in personalised medicine trials?
 Leanne de Koning (Paris, France)